earnest-gakure/GPIO_INTERRUPTS/README.md

 # GPIO_INTERRUPTS
-using on board switches as interrupts thus execute interrupt handler
+using on board Push Buttons as interrupts thus execute interrupt handler